 In Hawaii, any family member who was financially dependent on the deceased worker can receive cash payments.
 This includes:

 In Hawaii, the amount of a workers’ comp death benefit depends on which family members are applying for benefits.
-The total benefits paid for all family members can’t exceed 67% of the injured worker’s average weekly wages.
+The total benefits paid for all family members can’t exceed two-thirds of the injured worker’s average weekly wages.

 Death benefits in Hawaii end when a spouse passes away or gets remarried.
 When a spouse decides to remarry, the person can apply for a lump sum equal to two years of workers’ compensation benefits.